 Department of Clinical Pharmacy

-The mission of the pharmacy parallels the ultimate fourfold purpose of the Veterinary Health Complex: patient care, education, research, and community service.
+The mission of the pharmacy parallels the ultimate fourfold purpose of the NC State Veterinary Hospital: patient care, education, research, and community service.
 As a support service of the hospital, our primary existence and function are based on concern for patient care.
 The pharmacy staff shows the highest regard for the patients they serve by providing and ensuring the most effective, safe, and economic drug therapy possible.
-We are committed to being a trusted, valued, and respected component of the NCSU Veterinary Health Complex Team.
+We are committed to being a trusted, valued, and respected component of the NC State Veterinary Hospital Team.

 Practitioner Prescribing Program

-In order to facilitate care of the referred patients of the North Carolina veterinary practitioner community, the NCSU CVM VHC Pharmacy allows North Carolina-licensed veterinarians to enroll in a Practitioner Prescribing Program.
-This program gives prescribing privileges to NC veterinarians to write prescriptions for referred patient cases that have been evaluated at the Veterinary Health Complex.
-By providing a current copy of your NC Veterinary Medical Board license and a faxed prescription with the NCSU Veterinary Health Complex Patient case number, needed medications may be dispensed to your patients.
+In order to facilitate care of the referred patients of the North Carolina veterinary practitioner community, the NCSU CVM VH Pharmacy allows North Carolina-licensed veterinarians to enroll in a Practitioner Prescribing Program.
+This program gives prescribing privileges to NC veterinarians to write prescriptions for referred patient cases that have been evaluated at the NC State Veterinary Hospital.
+By providing a current copy of your NC Veterinary Medical Board license and a faxed prescription with the NC State Veterinary Hospital Patient case number, needed medications may be dispensed to your patients.
 If you are a North Carolina-licensed veterinarian and would like to enroll in this program, please contact the Director of Pharmacy for details.
 Under emergency circumstances, the NCSU Pharmacy is allowed to provide small quantities of medications directly to NC licensed veterinarians in bona fide emergencies where immediate harm or suffering will result without needed treatment.